6.1 magnitude earthquake hits Taiwan - ExBulletin

 But the National Fire Agency said there was no major damage and that the island's high-speed trains, railways and metro systems were all operating normally.

-However, the government urged vigilance following a 5.4-magnitude earthquake, which prompted an alert on Thursday.
+However, the government urged vigilance following a 5.4-magnitude earthquake, triggering an alert on Thursday.

 Taiwan experiences frequent earthquakes due to its location between two tectonic plates.